luduvigo/assemblycoins/assemblycoins/whitepaper.md

 - The entire financial history related to the product, from assets, to royalty payments, and to revenue generated via Bitcoin, can be provably audited within seconds.

-## The Legal Status of Assembly Assets
+## The Legal Status of Assembly Coins
 Assembly is a partnership in which members have contributed work and thereby receive ownership.
 That ownership is represented by Assembly Asset Coins.
 Profit distributions are royalties from individual products.
 Coinholders may transfer their assets between addresses they control, or between existing stakeholders.
 Tax information should be registered, for withholding purposes, for each member.
 Each revenue stream can thus be associated with a member's tax information for IRS compliance.
 Payments in Bitcoin will be reported as with dollars.
-Because Assembly Assets represent partnership stakes, coin holders must exercise partners' responsibilities, such as participating in products at least once a year.
+Because Assembly Coins represent partnership stakes, coin holders must exercise partners' responsibilities, such as participating in products at least once a year.

-##The Assembly Assets API
+##The Assembly Coins API

 ### Description

-The Assembly Assets API will exist as an independent service that provides general tools for navigating the world of colored coins.
+The Assembly Coins API will exist as an independent service that provides general tools for navigating the world of colored coins.
 It is designed to appeal to the broadest set of developers interested in leveraging the Open Assets protocol.
 As such, many of the queries developers use on the Bitcoin Blockchain have colored analogs here.
 It has tools for interacting with addresses, blocks, transactions, colored coin metadata, encrypted messaging, and multisignature features.